To Insure or Not, That is the Question

 If only we knew exactly when we would die, this planning business would be so much easier!
 Will I live to 100 and be fit as a fiddle and sharp as a tack or will I be healthy and mentally mush?
 Which one of us will need care and for how long?
 Where is that crystal ball?

-The reality of long-term care insurance is that it is better to have it than not.
+The reality of long-term care insurance, according to this site, is that it is better to have it than not.
 After age 76, you cannot get it.
 After a “bad” diagnosis, you cannot get it.
 If you have some bad family history, you really need to talk to an agent sooner rather than later if you want to get it at all.
 The other reality is that the younger you are when you buy it, the lower the initial premiums will be, but you will be paying them for a longer time (hopefully!)

 Once you dip your toe into the 50’s, it’s time to start asking the questions and evaluating the answers.
 I’m 52 and the mere thought that I am old enough to be thinking about this is crazy – 50 is the new 40!
 I take care of myself!
 I feel great!
 I am way too young to talk about “old people” stuff!
 And yet, it is one of those things I really should do.
 Not that I need to buy today or a year from now, but I do need to start the conversation with an agent, get some quotes and understand the cost difference at 52 versus 55 versus 60 so that I can plan for when to pull the trigger (not that trigger; the long-term care insurance trigger!)